ish-app/ish/README.md

 Open the project in Xcode, open iSH.xcconfig, and change `ROOT_BUNDLE_IDENTIFIER` to something unique.
 Then click Run.
 There are scripts that should do everything else automatically.
 If you run into any problems, open an issue and I'll try to help.

+If you want to deploy the project onto your own devices, you'll need a valid developer account.
+Sign in to your account via Xcode: Xcode -> Preferences -> Accounts.
+Now go to the project settings and change the value for Signing > Development Team under Build Settings to your development team.
+To do this a bit more automatically, change the value for one project and then change all occurances of `CK5SXRTBR7` in `iSH.xcodeproj/project.pbxproj` to your development ID for all `DevelopmentTeam` fields.
+Your ID will be the one not matching `CK5SXRTBR7`.

 ## Build command line tool for testing

 To set up your environment, cd to the project and run `meson build` to create a build directory in `build`.
 Then cd to the build directory and run `ninja`.